spectrocloud/librarium/content/docs/04-clusters/03-edge/04-edgeforge-workflow/04-build-images.md

 # Overview

-You can use the Edge Installer CLI to create an Edge artifact.
+You can use the Palette Edge CLI to create an Edge artifact.
 The Edge artifacts will include everything you may have created up to this point.

 <br />